 The addition of LED measures to the Bi-Annual Retailer Event and in the Annual Coupon initiative in July 2013 has had a positive impact on customer participation.
 There was the added benefit of three LDC custom coded coupon options for LDCs to utilize in 2013.
 The Residential Demand Response program was expected to be the largest contributor to demand savings in the Residential Program and was expected to gain significant traction in 2013.
 While the Peak Saver RFP had been released towards the end of 2012 award of contract, technology selection and system preparedness issues resulted in limited market exposure in 2013.
 Unfortunately, there were no savings associated with the Energy Display attributed to LDCs in the OPA's 2012 verified results.
-LDCs are anxiously waiting to see what results will be attributed in the 2013 verified results.
+Orangeville Hydro did not have any savings associated with the Residential Demand Program.